pingswept/nyt-crossword-printer/README.md

-Tampermonkey script for downloading NYT crosswords as a PDF, requires NYT subscription
+Tampermonkey script for downloading NYT crosswords as a PDF, requires NYT subscription (I think?)

 I built this because printing out crosswords is tedious.
 I am a programmer, but most of this was written with AI, so who the hell knows if it works.
 Good luck.